Edgehill Church at Spuyten Devil - Bronx, NY

 2570 Independence Avenue

-Edgehill Church was designated in 1980 by the New York City Landmarks Preservation Commission, and by the National Register of Historical Place in 1982.
+Edgehill Church was designated a landmark by the New York City Landmarks Preservation Commission in 1980, and was added to the National Register of Historical Place in 1982.

 William Laws Organ Co.